balvisio/CAFA-Toolset/README.md

 CAFA 3 experiment.
 The CAFA 1 results are published [1] and CAFA 2 results are submitted for publication.

+#### Some important sites
+* CAFA rules and announcements: http://biofunctionprediction.org/node/8
+* Automated Protein Function Prediction: http://biofunctionprediction.org/
+* Function-SIG (formerly AFP-SIG) at ISMB 2016: https://www.iscb.org/ismb2016program/ismb2016-sigs#afp-sig

-Definitions of some terms used in this document are following.
+The definitions of some of the terms used in this document are as follows.

 #### UniProt-GOA
 This is a database for protein assignments to GO resources which maintains a